orbitdb/field-manual/01_Tutorial/01_Basics.md

 > The basics of OrbitDB include installing OrbitDB (and IPFS), setting up an isomorphic project that runs in both Node.js and the browser, creating databases, and understanding how to choose datastores.
 >
-> **Note for the authors:** IMHO a true beginner should focus on the core benefits of OrbitDB and IPFS.
+> **Note for the authors of this tutorial:** IMHO a true beginner should focus on the core benefits of OrbitDB and IPFS.
 The isometric property is a nice to have but it might add another cognitive load.
 This tutorial would gain in ease of use by making 2 distinct sections for Node.js and for the browser.

-> **Note for the authors:** Would you mind replacing the HTML tags here, `div` and `h3`, with Markdown tags?
+> **Note for the authors of this tutorial:** Would you mind replacing the HTML tags here, `div` and `h3`, with Markdown tags?

 <div>
   <h3>Table of Contents</h3>